My mom used to make these fruit shortcake biscuits when I was a child and I loved them then as much then as I do now!

 Buttermilk

 For the buttermilk, there are lots of ways to do this.
-You can add a splash of vinegar or lemon juice in the bottom of the measuring cup to add to the milk to make it “buttermilk”.
+You can add a splash of vinegar or a little lemon juice in the bottom of the measuring cup to add to the milk to make it “buttermilk”.

 I LOVE cultured buttermilk and I think it is way better than the above method.
 I buy a quart every few months and then just fill a mason jar with 1c buttermilk, 3c milk.
 Then I put the lid on, shake it up, and leave it at room temperature for 24 hours.
 When that time is up, I pop it in the fridge.
 Essentially you’re using the store bought buttermilk as your bacteria culture like when you make kombucha (click to see how to make kombucha without a SCOBY).